MaskedRPGFan/FormList-Manipulator/README.md

 Take a look at the log: "[PATH to MY Documents]\My Games\Skyrim Special Edition\SKSE\FormListManipulator.log".
 It contains all the information about the processed files and records.

 ## Compatibility
+* KID support.
+FLM will start working after KID finishes adding tags.
+* FLM will send event FLM_SetupDone when it finishes work.
-Created with [CommonLibSSE-NG](https://github.com/CharmedBaryon/CommonLibSSE-NG), support SE, AE, VR, but only SE was tested.
+* Created with [CommonLibSSE-NG](https://github.com/CharmedBaryon/CommonLibSSE-NG), support SE, AE, VR, but only SE was tested.

 ## Benefits
 * easy of use - config files instead of plugins,